sympy/sympy/doc/src/explanation/solve_output.rst

     [2]

-For those that used a version of SymPy older than 1.12, `solve` automatically tried to detect when single equation might provide a solution for several variables by matching coefficients on single variable that was not specified.
+For those that used a version of SymPy older than 1.12, `solve` automatically tried to detect when a single equation might provide a solution for several variables by matching coefficients on expressions.
-That would happen when a single expression was passed with symbols being all but one of the free symbols in the equation.
 The output would be a single dictionary (if the symbols appeared in a linear fashion) or else a list of tuples if the system could be solved, otherwise an algebraic solution was sought for one or more of the symbols.
-Anyone using an older version can avoid the undetermined coefficients solution by passing the equation as a list and using the keyword `dict=True`.
+Newer versions of SymPy require permission for this coefficient extraction via keyword ``match=True``, otherwise the algebraic solution is returned.
+Anyone using an older version of SymPy can avoid the undetermined coefficients solution by passing the equation as a *list*.